 Where can you see lava in Hawaii?
 Our most recent visit was in June 2019, so this information is more current than most blogs you’ll find out there.
 As of this writing in 2020, there is no active lava flow (or glow) anywhere in Hawaii.
 Sorry!
 If you read a website that tells you to take a helicopter or boat tour to see active lava flow, you’ll know that it hasn’t been updated in almost two years (perhaps more).

 On the day I’m writing this, the NPS also discovered cracks in the Hōlei Sea Arch at the end of Chain of Craters Road.
 That viewpoint is now sadly closed as well.
-Add that to the list with the likes of the Jagger Museum and Thurston Lava Tube.
+Add that to the list with the likes of the Jagger Museum.
+March 2020 update: Thurston Lava Tube is back open!

 The National Park is open 24 hours per day.
 In theory, if you’re a really early riser and/or not adjusted to the new time zone, you can get in there when the sun comes up (or before) to start exploring.